RaphaelIT7/gmod-holylib/README.md

 -- You can use CBaseClient:SendNetMsg to send it to specific clients. gameserver.BroadcastMessage(5, "NET_SetConVar", bf) -- 5 = net_SetConVar / net message type.
 ```

-#### number gameserver.CalculateCPUUsage()
-Calculates and returns the CPU Usage.

-#### number gameserver.ApproximateProcessMemoryUsage()
-Approximates the memory usage of the server in bytes.
-It isn't really related to the gameserver itself, but since it has CalculateCPUUsage I want to keep them close.

 #### number gameserver.SendConnectionlessPacket(bf_write bf, string ip, bool useDNS = false, number socket = NS_SERVER)
 ip - The target ip.
 Format `ip:port`